Small House Floor Plans

 online that will meet all of your needs.

-Need to tweak the plan a bit to create the perfect space - no problem.
+Do you need to tweak the plan a bit to create the perfect space?
+That's fine; most of these plans can be modified.

 The galley-style kitchen has a view of the back yard and a loft bedroom will be perfect for your guests.